How to Store Fresh Herbs So They Last Longer

 - Storage Temp: Refrigerated

-- Method: Wrap leaves in a damp towel and store in a bag in the crisper drawer.
+- Method: Wrap leaves in a damp towel and store in a bag in the crisper.

 Grow It Yourself